 Prof Adrian Isaacs is investigating the underlying molecular mechanisms behind C9orf72-related FTD and ALS using a variety of experimental techniques and model systems.
-He is also studying its role in immune cells, in collaboration with UK DRI at UCL fellow Dr Soyon Hong, and exploring its relationship with other proteins implicated in neurodegenerative diseases.
+He is also studying its role in immune cells, in collaboration with Dr Soyon Hong, Group Leader at UK DRI at UCL, and exploring its relationship with other proteins implicated in neurodegenerative diseases.
 The ultimate goal is to develop innovative treatment strategies – such as novel gene therapies.

 2. Scientific goals